Which are the Best Nursing Facilities in Northern Virginia?

 "make one's home" is a very individual choice.
 However, the Ombudsman serves as a reliable and credible source with specific information about long-term care facilities.
 We discuss services available in the region and how to access them; costs and public benefits; admission and discharge procedures; and rights of consumers of long-term care.

 The Ombudsman also can provide information, such as the results of the nursing facility’s latest survey conducted by Virginia’s Department of Health.
 The survey report identifies areas where a facility did not meet the standard of the regulation.
 This is known as a deficiency (i.e., pattern of a problem).
 The most recent survey report is also posted in the nursing facility and is available for the public to review.

 In addition, the Ombudsman can provide information regarding the number and nature of complaints lodged against a facility within the last 12 months as well as the results and conclusions of those investigations.
 For example, a caller can name a specific nursing facility, assisted living facility, or home care organization, and the Ombudsman will disclose our Program's record of complaints that we investigated.
-No identifying information is given that could compromise confidentiality.
-For example, a typical response from the ombudsman is, “Nursing Facility X has one complaint in our ‘Resident Care’ category concerning ‘unanswered help calls.’
-The complaint was verified, and it was resolved to the satisfaction of the parties involved.”
-The complaints that we cite are cases that staff has formally investigated or mediated.
+No identifying information is given that would compromise confidentiality.
+Also, the Ombudsman can provide general advice on what to look for when selecting a nursing facility.

 Also, the Ombudsman Program provides educational presentations on: